LexFTW/CAD/README.md

 * [JestJS](https://jestjs.io/) - The framework for unit test and mock.
 * [Firebase](https://firebase.google.com/) - The host for the app.

+## Details about the Project
+Please read PROJECT.md for details on how we have worked on this project.

 ## Goals
-Please read Goals.md for details about our goals.
+Please read GOALS.md for details about our goals.

 ## Authors
 * Alexis Mengual Vázquez